Serial Peripheral Interface Bus (SPI)

 Individual Slave Select Configuration

 In this configuration, the SCLK, MOSI, and MISO are shared by all devices.
 Each device has an individual slave select (/SS) line.
-The master will pull low on a slave /SS line to select a device for communication.
-A pull-up resistor on the /SS line is highly recommended for each individual device to reduce cross-talk between devices.
+The master will pull low on a slave /SS line to choose a device for communication.
+A pull-up resistor on the /SS line is highly recommended for each device to reduce cross-talk between devices.
 The data lines (MOSI and MISO) are connected with slaves in parallel connections.

 SSI Connection01